 Relatedly, Alexandra also develops research methods to facilitate quantitative research on interaction and encourages others to use data-rich computational methods through teaching and service.
 As part of that effort, she works with the Center for Data on the Mind to foster the application of big data to questions about cognition and behavior.

-Deborah Sunter received a B.S in Mechanical and Aerospace Engineering at Cornell University.
-There she developed a nanosatellite mission that was successfully launched into orbit.
+Deborah Sunter is an Assistant Professor of Mechanical Engineering at Tufts University.
+While at the University of California, Berkeley, she was a BIDS Data Science Fellow and a postdoctoral fellow in the Renewable and Appropriate Energy Laboratory.
+Her research interests included data science for sustainability, national energy planning, city-integrated renewable energy systems, environmental justice, and clean technology innovation.
+While working on her BS in Mechanical and Aerospace Engineering at Cornell University, she developed a nanosatellite mission that was successfully launched into orbit.
 Although fascinated by aerospace applications, the time-critical issue of global warming shifted her focus in graduate school to explore renewable energy.
-Specializing in computational modeling of thermo-physics in multiphase systems, she developed a novel solar absorber tube and received her Ph.D. in Mechanical Engineering at the University of California, Berkeley.
-The need for a global environmental solution led her to do research abroad in both Japan and China.
+Specializing in computational modeling of thermo-physics in multiphase systems, she developed a novel solar absorber tube and received her PhD in Mechanical Engineering at the University of California, Berkeley.
+The need for better global environmental solutions led her to do research abroad in both Japan and China.
 After receiving her doctorate, she advanced her understanding of energy policy as an AAAS Science and Technology Policy Fellow at the U.S. Department of Energy.
-She now is a postdoctoral fellow in the Renewable and Appropriate Energy Laboratory at the University of California, Berkeley.
-Her research interests include data science for sustainability, national energy planning, city-integrated renewable energy systems, environmental justice, and clean technology innovation.

-Jonathan works with the Berkeley research community to empower faculty and researchers to develop missing areas of the data science environment (tools, methods, systems, workflows, etc.), and secure the resources to fund them.
-To accomplish this, he directs our efforts to solve research issues facing the emerging field of data science.
-He helps us promote our successes, fund our work, and find practical solutions that bring together the best faculty, postdocs, students, and staff to solve immediate challenges for our research and education efforts.
+As BIDS Chief Research Officer, Jonathan Dugan directed BIDS' efforts to solve research issues, working with the Berkeley research community to empower faculty and researchers to develop missing areas of the data science environment (tools, methods, systems, workflows, etc.), and secure the resources to fund them.
+He helped to promote successes, fund new work, and find practical solutions that brought together the best faculty, postdocs, students, and staff to solve immediate challenges for our research and education efforts.

-Jonathan completed his PhD from Stanford in 2002 in biomedical informatics, where he developed nonlinear mathematical simulations for protein structure modeling.
-His current research interests include citations, data sharing, software development, community engagement, identity and reputation systems, and applying machine learning techniques to solve research questions.
+Jonathan had focused his career to date on the promotion of science, education and open culture.
+His work in both nonprofit and for-profit businesses included consulting, business management, entrepreneurship, web services and software development, community engagement, and biomedical informatics systems.
+He completed his PhD from Stanford in 2002 in biomedical informatics, where he developed nonlinear mathematical simulations for protein structure modeling.
+His research interests include citations, data sharing, software development, community engagement, identity and reputation systems, and applying machine learning techniques to solve research questions.